JocaPC/sql-server-rest-api/README.md

             await Response.Body.WriteAsync(System.Text.Encoding.UTF8.GetBytes("}"), 0, 1);
         }
  ```
- [JQuery DataTables](https://datatables.net/) component requires AJAX response in some pre-defined format, so you woudl need to wrap results from database with header that contains number of total and number of filtered records.
+ [JQuery DataTables](https://datatables.net/) component requires AJAX response in some pre-defined format, so you would need to wrap results from database with header that contains number of total and number of filtered records.
+ Note that JQuery DataTables plugin uses **recordsTotal** and **recordsFiltered** to build pagination.
+Since you would need two additional queries .
+Reccomendation is to use alternative (paging plugins)[https://datatables.net/plug-ins/pagination/]
+ that don't require these options.